Welcome to the Bristol S Gauge Railroaders!

 2018 NASG Convention

-The next meeting will be 12:00PM on Sunday, May 20, 2018, hosted by John Ciarleglio.
-Please let John know if you will be attending to assist him in planning.
-If you need directions, contact Dick or Bill.
+The next meeting will be 12:00PM on Saturday, September 8, 2018, hosted by Jim Babish.
+Please let Jim know if you will be attending.
+If you need directions, contact Jim, Dick or Bill.

 Our next show is November 17-18, 2018, the Greenberg Train Show, Shriners Auditorium, Wilmington, MA.
 Setup will be Friday afternoon.
 Please contact Don Haiges and let him know when you will be able to help.